-When it comes to fleets, there’s a lot to consider when deciding whether to lease or own.
-By comparing the total cost of ownership with the alternative—full service truck leasing (FSL)—fleet managers can determine which option will deliver the best financial and strategic benefits to their companies.
+For some, it can be an opportune time to stop and take a fresh look at how fleets are acquired.
+By comparing the total cost of vehicle ownership with the alternative—full service truck leasing (FSL)—fleet managers can determine which option will deliver the best financial and strategic benefits to their companies.

 Every reputable FSL company recognizes that its service may not be suited to every business, so it will walk fleet managers through the process of identifying costs and customer service benchmarks associated with both ownership and leasing.
-Let’s look at both options.
+This article will start with strategic reasons why a company chooses ownership.

 Strategic reasons to own